sadiki-o/Trivia/backend/README.md

 		|___d18ea280b54d_.py
 ```

-*Note :* the migrations folder holds two migrations, one for the models and one revision for configuring and populating data in the DB, you don't have to run `flask db migrate`   and `flask db upgrade`
+*Note :* the migrations folder holds two migrations, one for the models and one revision for configuring and populating data in the DB, you don't have to run `flask db migrate`   only run `flask db upgrade`